First Sino-Japanese War: Opening troop movements

-Sinking of the Kow-shing
+Sinking of the Kowshing

-On 25 July 1894, the cruisers Yoshino, Naniwa and Akitsushima of the Japanese flying squadron, which had been patrolling off Asan Bay, encountered the Chinese cruiser Tsi-yuan and gunboat Kwang-yi.
-These vessels had steamed out of Asan to meet the transport Kow-shing, escorted by the Chinese gunboat Tsao-kiang.
-After an hour-long engagement, the Tsi-yuan escaped while the Kwang-yi grounded on rocks, where its powder magazine exploded.
+On 25 July 1894, the cruisers Yoshino, Naniwa and Akitsushima of the Japanese flying squadron, which had been patrolling off Asan Bay, encountered the Chinese cruiser Jiyuan and gunboat Kwang-yi.
+These vessels had steamed out of Asan to meet the transport Kowshing, escorted by the Chinese gunboat Tsao-kiang.
+After an hour-long engagement, the Jiyuan escaped while the Kwang-yi grounded on rocks, where its powder magazine exploded.

-The Kow-shing was a 2,134-ton British merchant vessel owned by the Indochina Steam Navigation Company of London, commanded by Captain T. R. Galsworthy and crewed by 64 men.
+The Kowshing was a 2,134-ton British merchant vessel owned by the Indochina Steam Navigation Company of London, commanded by Captain T. R. Galsworthy and crewed by 64 men.
 The ship was chartered by the Qing government to ferry troops to Korea, and was on her way to reinforce Asan with 1,100 troops plus supplies and equipment.
 A German artillery officer, Major von Hanneken, advisor to the Chinese, was also aboard.
 The ship was due to arrive on 25 July.

-The Japanese cruiser Naniwa, under Captain Tōgō Heihachirō, intercepted the Kow-shing and captured its escort.
-The Japanese then ordered the Kow-shing to follow Naniwa and directed that Europeans be transferred to Naniwa.
+The Japanese cruiser Naniwa, under Captain Tōgō Heihachirō, intercepted the Kowshing and captured its escort.
+The Japanese then ordered the Kowshing to follow Naniwa and directed that Europeans be transferred to Naniwa.
 However, the 1,100 Chinese on board, desperate to return to Taku, threatened to kill the English captain, Galsworthy, and his crew.
 After four hours of negotiations, Captain Togo gave the order to fire upon the vessel.
 A torpedo missed, but a subsequent broadside hit the Kow Shing, which started to sink.

 In the confusion, some of the Europeans escaped overboard, only to be fired upon by the Chinese.
 The Japanese rescued three of the British crew (the captain, first officer and quartermaster) and 50 Chinese, and took them to Japan.
-The sinking of the Kow-shing almost caused a diplomatic incident between Japan and Great Britain, but the action was ruled in conformity with international law regarding the treatment of mutineers (the Chinese troops).
-Many observers considered the troops lost on board the Kow-shing to have been the best the Chinese had.
+The sinking of the Kowshing almost caused a diplomatic incident between Japan and Britain, but the action was ruled in conformity with international law regarding the treatment of mutineers (the Chinese troops).
+Many observers considered the troops lost on board the Kowshing to have been the best the Chinese had.